tonypilz/units/README.md

 using newton_force = Unit<1,1,-2>       // m^1 * kg^1 * s^-2
 ```

-With these definitions a value of 5 newton would therefore be defined as
+With these definitions a value of 5 newton could therefore be represented as

 ```cpp
 Quantity< Unit<1,1,-2>, double > q{5};